-Weight of a Shaft?
+What is the Best Weight of a Shaft?

 Graphite and multi-material shafts are available in a wide range of weights, ranging from 50-gram ultra-light shafts to heavy 100-plus gram shafts.
-The correct weight of the shaft can be matched to the strength of the player.
+The correct weight of the shaft can be matched to the strength of the players.
 This is an important decision to make because a shaft that is too heavy can leave you exhausted by the 9th hole, while a shaft that is too light might cause you to lose feel in your shots.

 Alignment of Shaft?

 Every driver shaft has a spine, and that spine is the stiffest and largest part of the club’s shaft.
-Experts say that aligning the spine with the club head—and therefore aligning the shaft with the spine—will make the shaft perform better and lead to purer more assured shots.
+Experts say that aligning the spine with the clubhead —and therefore aligning the shaft with the spine—will make the shaft perform better and lead to purer more assured shots.

-Tips of the golf driver shaft can be parallel or tapered where the end of the shaft fits into the hosel.
+Tips of the golf best driver shaft can be parallel or tapered where the end of the shaft fits into the hosel.

-Pureing a Shaft?
+What is the Best Pureing of a Shaft?

 Golf shafts are NEVER perfectly straight, nor are they perfectly round.
 These slight irregularities can create problems when the shaft of the driver twists and bends during the swing.
-To clean up these irregularities many golfers elect to “pure” their shafts—a process in which the most stable bending plane (or neutral axis) of the shaft is determined and corrected.
+To clean up these irregularities many players elect to “pure” their shafts—a process in which the most stable bending plane (or neutral axis) of the driver shaft is determined and corrected.